 Writer Ian Brown describes the process of getting older as something “that we ignore for as long as we can, until we finally can’t.”
 The irony, he continues to explain, is that “I, we, all of us grow older anyway, and we feel it, even as we deny it.”
-And so, contemplating his upcoming sixtieth birthday, he chose to stare his denial in the face throughout everyday life and all its moments, whether mundane or melodramatic.
-What does this have to do with food?
-The same thing life has to do with food–food is always there, interacting with us in some fashion or another.
-Following is an excerpt from Sixty: A Diary Of My Sixty-First Year, the journal Brown kept of his keenly self-aware and occasionally self-deprecating musings on the inevitability of aging.—Renee Schettler Rossi
+Contemplating his upcoming sixtieth birthday, he chose to stare his denial in the face during life and all its moments, whether mundane or melodramatic.
+What does any of this have to do with food?
+Food is always there, interacting with us in some fashion or another, comforting or frustrating or reminding or nourishing us.
+Following is an excerpt from Sixty: A Diary Of My Sixty-First Year, the journal Brown kept of his keenly self-aware and occasionally self-deprecating musings on the inevitability of aging.—Renee Schettler

 FEBRUARY 4, 2014

 My Facebook page is full of kind wishes from Facebook friends, that is, from people I know, sometimes well, but also from people I don’t know at all.
 I’m not sure how I feel about Facebook friends, but thank you all for the birthday wishes.
 I begin my sixty-first year underslept, with a brewing chest infection, and to be frank I am not looking forward to the day—standing as I am on the threshold of the no man’s land beyond sixty.
 Sixty!
 I mean—if you’ll pardon the expression—fuck me dead!
 How did I get to be this old?
 The answer is by not paying attention.